Maximizing Machine Learning Accuracy with Video Annotation & Labeling :

 Continuous Frame Method

-Continuous Frame Method The continuous frame or streaming frame method is the more popular one.
+Continuous frame method The continuous frame or streaming frame method is the more popular one.
 This method uses annotation tools that track the objects throughout the video with their frame-by-frame location.
 By using this method, the continuity and context are well-maintained.

 The continuous frame method uses techniques such as optical flow to capture the pixels in one frame and the next accurately and analyze the movement of the pixels in the current image.
 It also ensures objects are classified and labeled consistently across the video.
 The entity is consistently recognized even when it moves in and out of the frame.